confidential-computing/governance/growth-plans.md

 [CNCF](https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc)
 and other organizations, but the exact criteria vary by organization.

-Objective criteria for graduation are preferred rather than subjective criteria.
+Objective criteria for graduation are preferred rather than subjective criteria (TODO: update the CCC Graduation Stage criteria to be objective).
 Similarly, any additional growth goals should be objectively measurable.